SIAMS Update September 2019

 - Is central to school improvement and to SIAMS as a part of the school improvement cycle.

-- The document is not statutory.
+- The Church of England Education Office no longer provides a template for SIAMS self-evaluation.
+However, there is a link to the last version they produced here should you choose to use it.
 You can use whatever way of self-evaluation that best suits your school.
 However, it is important that you demonstrate to the inspector your judgement against the schedule about whether you are a good church school.
-Also, if you judge that your school has excellent, exemplary, innovative practice in most or some of the stands you need to be able to demonstrate that.
+Also, if you judge that your school is excellent, exemplary, innovative practice in most or some of the strands you need to be able to demonstrate that.

-- Don’t make your SEF too long – focus on the key elements that demonstrate your school’s distinctive Christian vision in action (impact).
+- Dont' make your SEF too long - focus on the key elements that demonstrate your school's distinctive Christian vision in action (impact).
 An extra evidence folder available on the day can extend your self-evaluation.
+Pamela Draycott has produced a two page summary document and a document for making the case for excellence which you may use/adapt as you see fit.

-- The inspector will ask questions to help him/her with his/her preparation for the inspection and will go through arrangements for when documents are to be sent and for the inspection day.
+- There will be an initial phone call with the headteacher (or another senior leader if the headteacher is not available.
+The inspector will ask questions to help him/her with his/her preparation for the inspection and will go through arrangements for when documents are to be sent and for the inspection day.

 - If you think there are documents that the inspector hasn’t asked for as part of the pre-inspection evidence be proactive and offer them.